Be Tangential to Manifold: Discovering Riemannian Metric for Diffusion Models: Related Work

-\paragraph{Data Manifold in Diffusion Models.} Diffusion models have been shown to implicitly learn the data manifold \citep{Pidstrigach2022,Wenliang2022,Tang2024,George2025,Potaptchik2025}.
-Methods based on high-density regions assume that such regions correspond to the data manifold.
-From a different perspective, several studies have attempted to estimate the local intrinsic dimension of the data manifold \citep{Horvat2024,Kamkari2024,Stanczuk2024,Humayun2025,Ventura2025}.
-Their key insight is that the rank deficiency of the Jacobian of the score function (i.e., the Hessian of the log-density) equals the dimension of the data manifold \citep{Stanczuk2024,Ventura2025}.
-We build upon this insight to define a Riemannian metric on the noise space of a pre-trained diffusion model.
+Diffusion models learn a score function $s_\theta(x_t, t)$, which iteratively denoises noisy samples backward in time from $t=T$ to $t=0$ to form the data distribution \cite{Sohl-Dickstein2015,Ho2020,Song2021a,Song2021b,Rombach2022}.
+A space of noisy samples at $t>0$ is often referred to as a \emph{noise space}.
+Diffusion models have been shown to implicitly learn the data manifold through this denoising process \cite{Pidstrigach2022,Wenliang2022,Tang2024,Yun2024,George2025,Potaptchik2025}.
+One common assumption is that high-density regions of the learned distribution correspond to the data manifold, but recent studies have shown that image likelihood is negatively correlated with perceptual detail: images in high-density regions are often over-smoothed, whereas those in lower-density regions may contain richer textures \cite{Karczewski2025a}.
+From a different perspective, several studies have estimated the local intrinsic dimension of the data manifold \cite{Horvat2024,Kamkari2024,Stanczuk2024,Humayun2025,Ventura2025}.
+Their key insight is that the Jacobian of the score function exhibits a rank deficiency corresponding to the codimension of the data manifold, or in practice a sharp spectral gap, which separates the normal directions of the data manifold from the tangent directions \cite{Stanczuk2024,Ventura2025}.
+Rather than relying on density, we build upon this spectral characterization to define a Riemannian metric on the noise space of a pre-trained diffusion model.